matteobaccan/owner/README.md

         int maxThreads();
     }

-Then, you can use from inside your code:
+Then, you can use it from inside your code:

     public class MyApp {
         public static void main(String[] args) {